What is Open Source Intelligence (OSINT)?

-Open Source Intelligence, often abbreviated as OSINT, is data and information that is collected legally from open and publicly available resources.
-Obtaining the information doesn’t require any type of clandestine effort and it is retrieved in a manner that is legal and meets copyright requirements.
-The raw data is collected and then analyzed to help understand something more clearly, support decision making, assess public perceptions, forecast changes and much more.
+Obtaining the information doesn’t require any clandestine effort, and it is retrieved in a manner that is legal and meets copyright requirements.
+Then, the raw data and info are collected and then analyzed to help understand something more clearly.
+The OSINT framework supports decision-making, assesses public perceptions, forecasts changes, and more.

-Technically, anyone who knows how to use the tools and techniques to access the information is said to have used the process.
-However, the process is used formally by the United States intelligence community, the military, law enforcement, IT security professionals, private businesses and private investigators.
+Technically, anyone who knows how to use the tools and techniques to access the information uses the process.
+However, the process is used formally by the United States intelligence community, the military, law enforcement, IT security professionals, private businesses, and private investigators.

-The Central Intelligence Agency (CIA) created the Open Source Center, which builds on the established expertise of the CIA’s Foreign Broadcast Information Service (FBIS).
-The Open Source Center is responsible for collecting, producing and promoting OSINT.
+Initially, the Central Intelligence Agency (CIA) created the Open Source Center, which builds on the established expertise of the CIA’s Foreign Broadcast Information Service (FBIS).
+The Open Source Center collects, produces, and promotes OSINT.

 What types of data and information are considered to be Open Source?

-Open source data and information is available in a variety of place, most of which are accessible via the internet.
+Open-source data and information are available in various places, most accessible online.
 Examples include:

 - Maps and commercial imagery